whaakman/azure-docs.nl-nl/articles/data-factory/create-azure-ssis-integration-runtime.md

 $AzureSSISNodeSize = "Standard_A4_v2"
 # In public preview, only 1-10 nodes are supported.
 $AzureSSISNodeNumber = 2
-# In public preview, only 1-8 parallel executions per node are supported.
+# For a Standard_D1_v2 node, 1-4 parallel executions per node are supported.
+For other nodes, it's 1-8.
 $AzureSSISMaxParallelExecutionsPerNode = 2

 # SSISDB info